VanAdcox/Conways-Go-Of-Life/README.md

-Generate random Conways game of life boards with go! (only works in Windows terminals atm)
+Generate random Conways game of life boards with Go! (only works in Windows terminals atm)